-If you’ve ever seen the warning "This content may violate our content policy" in ChatGPT, you’re not alone.
+If you’ve ever seen the warning "this content may violate our content policies." in ChatGPT, you’re not alone.
 This cryptic message has confused thousands of users—many of whom weren’t trying to do anything wrong.

 In this ultimate guide, we’ll break down what this message means, why it happens, and how you can avoid triggering it.
 Whether you're a power user or just getting started with ChatGPT, this article will help you navigate OpenAI's content rules like a pro.